7h3cyb3rm0nk/copypaster/README.md

-## shell scripts to send programs through the subnet with scp
+## shell script to send programs through the subnet with scp